tensortrade-org/tensortrade/README.md

 You can also post **bug reports and feature requests** in [GitHub issues](https://github.com/notadamking/tensortrade/issues).
 Make sure to read [our guidelines](https://github.com/notadamking/tensortrade/blob/master/CONTRIBUTING.md) first.

 If you would like to support this project financially, there are a few ways you can contribute.
+Your contributions are greatly appreciated and help to keep TensorTrade maintained and always improving.

 Patreon: https://www.patreon.com/notadamking